ifesdjeen/cascading-mongodb/README.md

 # Cascading Tap for Mongodb

+__WARNING__ This project is not properly maintained for about a year.
+If you'd like to take over, ping me (alex@clojurewerkz.org)

 This is a Mongodb Tap that can be used as a sink and source.
 Works with the latest version of Mongodb and Cascading (2.0), is tested, well-maintained.
 It's working fine for us, but use it at your own